Aliases for ACKR2 Gene

 Previous GeneCards Identifiers for ACKR2 Gene

 This gene encodes a beta chemokine receptor, which is predicted to be a seven transmembrane protein similar to G protein-coupled receptors.
 Chemokines and their receptor-mediated signal transduction are critical for the recruitment of effector immune cells to the inflammation site.
 This gene is expressed in a range of tissues and hemopoietic cells.
 The expression of this receptor in lymphatic endothelial cells and overexpression in vascular tumors suggested its function in chemokine-driven recirculation of leukocytes and possible chemokine effects on the development and growth of vascular tumors.
 This receptor appears to bind the majority of beta-chemokine family members; however, its specific function remains unknown.
 This gene is mapped to chromosome 3p21.3, a region that includes a cluster of chemokine receptor genes. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ACKR2 Gene

 ACKR2 (Atypical Chemokine Receptor 2) is a Protein Coding gene.
-Diseases associated with ACKR2 include cd45 deficiency.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
+Diseases associated with ACKR2 include Cd45 Deficiency.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
 An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot for ACKR2 Gene